Northwest Indian War: Aftermath

 Fort Lernoult and Fort Miami were abandoned by the British in 1796 as a condition of the Jay Treaty.
 After two decades of efforts to take Detroit, U.S. forces under Colonel Hamtramck occupied Fort Lernoult the next day.
 The U.S. renamed Fort Lernoult to Fort Detroit and abandoned Fort Miami in 1799.
 The British re-captured Fort Detroit and Fort Miami during the War of 1812.
 Fort Detroit was abandoned one year later as American forces advanced towards it, and Fort Miami was abandoned in 1814 and eventually demolished.

 Most of the western U.S. forts were also abandoned after 1796; Fort Washington, the last, was moved across the Ohio River to Kentucky in 1804 to make room for a growing settlement at Cincinnati; it became the Newport Barracks.
-General Wayne supervised the surrender of British posts in the Northwest Territory and personally selected the construction site of Fort Wayne in Kekionga to secure his Legion's victory.
+General Wayne supervised the handover of the eight British forts in the Northwest Territory and personally selected the construction site of Fort Wayne in Kekionga to secure his Legion's victory.

 Wayne died during a return trip to Pennsylvania from a military post in Detroit on December 15, 1796, one year after the ratification of the Treaty of Greenville.
 Wayne's second in command, General Wilkinson, was named the new commander of U.S. forces.
 It was later learned that Wilkinson had secretly tried to undermine Wayne throughout the campaign, writing negative letters to civilian leaders and anonymously to local newspapers.
 Wilkinson was also a Spanish agent at the time.
 It has been speculated but never proven that Wilkinson had Wayne assassinated.

 After the end of hostilities, large numbers of United States settlers migrated to the Northwest Territory.
 Many made unscrupulous land deals with the Native nations, forcing General Wilkinson to invalidate them in a 1796 proclamation.
 Five years after the Treaty of Greenville, Ohio was split from the Northwest Territory, closely following the line of advanced forts and the Greenville Treaty Line.
 The territory west of that border was named Indiana Territory.
 In February 1803, the state of Ohio was admitted to the Union.